cardano-foundation/CIPs/CIP-Liesenfelt-Shelleys_Voltaire_decentralization_update/README.md

 ## The Proposed Reward Formula

-The proposed reward Equation 2 retains the function of k for diminishing rewards based on stake but repurposes the a0 parameter for enforcing diminishing rewards based on pledge leverage.
+The proposed reward retains the function of k for diminishing rewards based on stake but repurposes the a0 parameter for enforcing diminishing rewards based on pledge leverage.
 The equation equally balances both diminishing reward parameters.
 Instead of a0 ranging from 0.0 to infinity the a0 parameter is intended to range from 1,000.0 down to 1.0.
-An a0 value of 100.0 would require pools to pledge 1% of stake and an a0 of 1 would require all pools to be 100% pledged.
+An a0 value of 100.0 would require pools to pledge 1.0% of stake and an a0 of 1.0 would require all pools to be 100.0% pledged.

 <img src="new equation.png" width="400">

+R = ( reserve * rho + fees )( 1.0 - tau )

+r( sigma, lambda ) = R * min{ sigma, a0 * lambda, 1/k }

 The new equation is computationally simple and purposefully does not use logarithms, exponents, or geometric curves.
-Instead of an incentive based tradeoff between egalitarian rewards and a perceived Sybil resilience Equation 2 enforces both egalitarian rewards and pledge-based Sybil resilience.
+Instead of an incentive based tradeoff between egalitarian rewards and a perceived Sybil resilience the new equation enforces both egalitarian rewards and pledge-based Sybil resilience.

 # Rationale